bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-04-04 16:58 Friday

 - [ ] New activity header colours should also be used for the bg f the rest of the item and the side bar

+## 2014-04-04 18:03 Friday

+- [ ] `getBaseline` and `getMilestone` of `HeaderRow` view should probably be defined as something like `public static` methods on the Milestone model, so that `DataEntryRowView` can use them.
+How do you do that in Javascript??